altpsyche/bobreview/ROADMAP.md

 # Performance Report Automation - Development Roadmap

-Transform the tool into a comprehensive **Performance Analysis Suite** for game development teams.
+Transform the tool into a comprehensive Performance Analysis Suite for game development teams.

 ---

-## 🎯 Vision
+## Vision

 Evolve from a single-purpose report generator into a full-featured performance analysis suite with:
 - Multi-format data ingestion